 Elena Monroe, Pilot

-Elena is the newest member of the pilot group and a copilot on our Citation 500 series aircraft.
+Elena is copilot on our Citation 500 and 510 series aircraft.
 She attended Embry-Riddle Aeronautical University and majored in Aeronautical Science with a minor in Meteorology.
 Aside from her passion for teaching and fostering the pure joy of flying, Elena is always looking for ways to give back to the community.
 She has a history of volunteering at local animal shelters and the Children’s Hospital in her native San Diego.
 Excited to be apart of the team, she aspires to make the most out of every flight for the customer in terms of service, safety, and adventure.

 In her free time she enjoys decorating, hiking, and is learning to golf the Palm Springs way!

 Alan is a copilot on our Citation 500 and 510 series aircraft.
 He first pursued his interest in aviation after completing his degree in Jazz Trombone Performance at the University of Denver.
 He moved to Arizona to complete his aviation training and achieved a position as a Flight Instructor at a Part 141 flight academy in Phoenix where he remained for several years serving several roles including Director of Operations.

 Apart from his passion for aviation, Alan also enjoys writing music, hiking, meeting new people and spending time with his family.

 Najib Atwi, Pilot